 Fortunately, body image can be improved through sustained effort.
 Note the word improved.
 Body image is a process, not a landing place.
 It takes work.
 Too often we simply repeat body positive messages and expect a good body image to take root.
 Maybe that works for some women, but it never did for me…

-Sign-up for a mini e-course on rational and actionable ways to improve your body image.
+Sign-up for a free PDF on rational and actionable ways to improve your body image.

-You’ll also get post updates and the FREE monthly Newsletter that includes “secret” posts (i.e. stuff I don’t put on the blog).
+You’ll also get post updates and the FREE monthly Newsletter.
 No spam.
 I promise.